-There are three categories At the lower end of the scale are cheap "festival tents" which are not designed to withstand harsh weather conditions and are definitely not suitable.
+There are three categories: At the lower end of the scale are cheap "festival tents" which are not designed to withstand harsh weather conditions and are definitely not suitable for Iceland.
 At the higher end of the scale are "expedition tents" which are great to use but can be very expensive.
-In the middle there are the "hill-walking tents" sometimes called "three season tents" which are suitable for summer conditions in Iceland.
-Some volunteers used North Face tents, and turned to be adequate for Iceland.
+In the middle, there are the "hill-walking tents" sometimes called "three season tents" which are suitable for summer conditions in Iceland.
+Some volunteers used North Face tents and turned to be adequate for Iceland.
 Other brands that have been recommended by our volunteers are Vango and Vaude.
 Top tips when choosing a tent:

-- Remember that you need space for your rucksack and equipment - Try and find one that is easy to put up.
+- Remember that you need space for you, your rucksack and your equipment - Try and find one that is easy to put up.
 Make sure everything is working properly before you join us. - Try and find one that is light weight (3-4 kg is a rough guide).
 Some tent models offer a fitted "footprint" type ground sheet which is recommended.
+Bring extra pegs

-Do we really need protective work boots?
-Yes, protective boots are a requirement for all Trail Team volunteers for safety reasons.
-You will also need sturdy walking boots.
+Do we really need protective /safety work boots?
+Yes, safety boots are a requirement for all Trail Team volunteers for safety reasons.
+You will also need sturdy hiking boots.